kavya2304/text_based_video_game/README.md

 >>An example of a difficult issue or bug and how you resolved:
 I didnt face any difficult issue in my code but I tried doing "help" extension along with the other 3 extensions, to do that I had to redo what I did so it is little difficult but I am just submitting the other 3 extensions which I initially implemented.
+I also faced issue with autograder spacing and newlines, which took my time.

 >>A list of the three extensions you’ve chosen to implement, with appropriate detail on them for the CAs to evaluate them (i.e., what are the new verbs/features, how do you exercise them, where are they in the map)
 The three extensions I have chosen are: